How do I tell HMRC my Tax Code is Wrong?

 • Weekly state benefits or state pension payments.

-How do I check my tax code?
+How do I know if my tax code is incorrect?

 If you think previous tax years need checking you can do this online as well by logging in through your government gateway account.